TresAmigosSD/SMV/docs/user/smv_entity_matcher.md

 ).doMatch(df1, df2)
 ```

-This example may be unrealistically simplistic, but it's a good place to start to learn how SmvNameMatcher works.
+This example may be unrealistically simplistic, but it's a good place to start to learn how SmvEntityMatcher works.

 We first create the sample input data frames described above.
-SmvNameMatcher will match the records between these.
+SmvEntityMatcher will match the records between these.
 The output will be resultDF, which will have relationship records for each match with metrics describing the likelyhood of the match.
 See output below.

-The first two parameters to SmvNameMatcher are optional.
+The first two parameters to SmvEntityMatcher are optional.
 We'll describe what they are later.
 For now we'll just pass nulls for them.
 The third parameter is a list of level matchers.
 In this example we are using only one - the ExactLevelMatcher.

 Let's break down the name of this class.
 It's a matcher because it has an expression to match records from one data frame to another.
 The expression in this case compares first name from one to first name in the other.
 If they are the same, it's a match.
 It's an exact matcher, because the output is a boolean.
 As opposed to other matchers, described below, where the output could be a fuzzy number.
 The output relationship record will have ids from both data frames and a boolean that will be true if the first names are the same and false if not.
 The word "level" is used because you may have different levels of expressions, where level 1 is more important than level 2.
 The API takes a List of matchers.
 Each of your matchers can describe an expression for its own level.